boxalino/rtux-integration-shopware/README.md

 7. Dynamic router (ex: for brand pages

 The repository is being updated with new guidelines & scenario.
+**Check the wiki page for instructions https://github.com/boxalino/rtux-integration-shopware/wiki**

 **We value your feedback and we welcome the community`s pull/merge-requests.
 Thank you.**

 ## Integration
 Generally, this repository is not subject to Boxalino maintenance on client setup.
-This means, the guidelines are meant to be integrated in a repository/plugin maintainted&developed by the client`s team.
+This means, the guidelines are meant to be integrated (replicated) in a repository/plugin maintainted&developed by the client`s team.

-This repository can be deployed for testing Boxalino features or in order to prepare your own integration.
+This repository can be deployed for checking out Boxalino features (as a demo).
 By requiring this repository, it will also install other dependencies.
 Please review the [composer.json](https://github.com/boxalino/rtux-integration-shopware/blob/master/composer.json) and follow-up with other dependencies deployments guidelines.

+In order to create your own integration layer with the Boxalino`s assistance - please check the [wiki on Initial Setup (Boxalino Assisted)](https://github.com/boxalino/rtux-integration-shopware/wiki/Initial-Setup-(Boxalino-assisted)).

+In order to create your own integration layer - please start in the [wiki](https://github.com/boxalino/rtux-integration-shopware/wiki#before-you-start).

-In order to deploy it for local integration checks, check the *Setup* steps bellow.
+In order to deploy it for local demo (without Boxalino assistance or a need to maintain the code in a client setup), check the *Setup* steps bellow.

 ## Setup
 1. Follow the integration steps for the [data layer](https://github.com/boxalino/exporter-shopware6) and the [framework layer](https://github.com/boxalino/rtux-shopware):